Counterfeit medications: United States

-The FDA held a Congressional hearing in 2005 to review the situation.
-The U.S. is an especially attractive market for counterfeiters because 40% of worldwide annual prescription drug sales were made in the United States in 2007.
+In 2005, the FDA held a Congressional hearing to review the situation.
+The U.S. is an especially attractive market for counterfeiters, because 40% of worldwide annual prescription drug sales were made in the United States in 2007.
 In 2011, a "PROTECT IP Act" was proposed to deter advertising.

 Between 2002 and 2010, drug imports to the U.S. more than doubled, with 80% of drugs' active ingredients imported, now accounting for 40% of finished medicines.

-U.S. residents at greatest risk of exposure to counterfeit products through personal prescription drug importation are age greater than 45 years, residing in the south or west regions of the U.S., Hispanic ethnicity, college educated, poor or near poor poverty status, lacking U.S. citizenship, traveling to developing countries, lacking health insurance, managing high family out-of-pocket medical costs, having trouble finding a healthcare provider, self-reporting fair or poor health status, filling a prescription on the Internet, and using online chat groups to learn about health.
+In 2015, the U.S. residents determined to be at the greatest risk of exposure to counterfeit products through personal prescription drug importation, are aged greater than 45 years, reside in the south or west regions of the U.S., are of Hispanic ethnicity, college educated, poor or near poor poverty status, lacking U.S. citizenship, traveling to developing countries, lacking health insurance, managing high family out-of-pocket medical costs, having trouble finding a healthcare provider, self-reporting fair or poor health status, filling a prescription on the Internet, and using online chat groups to learn about health.
 Recent evidence suggests that provision of health insurance coverage may effectively reduce importation and the subsequent risk of exposure to counterfeit medicines, especially among particular subpopulations.

 Africa

+Fake antimalarial medication has been threatening efforts to control malaria in Africa, including the development of antimalarial resistance.

+Other medicines have been documented to be of dangerously poor quality.
+In October 2022, the deaths of at least 70 children in Gambia were linked to cough syrups manufactured in India, which had high levels of diethylene glycol and ethylene glycol.
+There were delays in government response, despite doctors pressing for this.

-Fake antimalarial medication has been threatening efforts to control malaria in Africa.
-According to the World Health Organization (WHO), in 2011, 64% of Nigeria's imported antimalarial drugs were fake.
-Nigeria is Africa's largest drugs market, and over 70% of its drugs are imported from India and China, considered the "biggest source of fakes.".
-Lately, Tramadol, a powerful and addictive opioid, has become a major problem.
+In 2011, according to the World Health Organization (WHO), 64% of Nigeria's imported antimalarial medication drugs were fake.
+By 2023, the problem of substandard and falsified medicines had lessened somewhat since the peak.
+Nigeria is Africa's largest drugs market, and over 70% of its drugs are imported from India and China, considered the "biggest source of fakes."

+One response has been attempts to bolster domestic production of medicines, but challenges include insecurity and unstable electricity.
+There have been investments in technologies to increase detection and verification of poor-quality medicines.
+In 2018, Tramadol, a powerful and addictive opioid, became a major problem.
 A huge black market has emerged, and an increasing number of addicts overdose and die.